- » Resources

 - » TA Handbook

 - » Dealing with Ethical Issues and Problem Students

-The University of Western Ontario provides campus resources to support faculty members and graduate teaching assistants to ensure the academic integrity of all of our programs.
+Western University provides campus resources to support faculty members and graduate teaching assistants to ensure the academic integrity of all of our programs.
 In this section you will find a list of resources that will be useful for you to employ in the classroom.
 This includes university policies on academic integrity and academic sanctions and links to other resources that may be helpful to enhancing the academic integrity of your courses.
 Western has taken a proactive stance on improving academic integrity through our membership in the Center for Academic Integrity and through conducting research on this topic in 2003.